 However, since four teams are eliminated through play-in games, the tournament itself is effectively a 64-team, single-elimination contest.

-Teams in the main field receive seeds Nos.
-1-16, and the eight teams who compete in play-in games have the same seeding.
+Teams in the main field receive seeds numbered 1 through 16, and the eight teams competing in play-in games have the same seeds as their initial opponents.

 Other highly successful programs include the University of Kentucky (eight wins), the University of North Carolina (six wins), Duke University (five wins) and Indiana University (five wins).